eric-brechemier/masteringid-horizon/420-TASKS-EXPECTED.md

 * how to replace sensitive information with aggregates or anonymous information when sensitive details is not necessary for the task.

-### Preventing Exploits of Employee Privileges Through Phishing
+### Preventing Exploitation of Employee Privileges Through Phishing

 In order to fend off phishing attempts, Horizon employees must: